MeezanHussain/MeezanHussain-intern-repo/react_hooks.md

 **2. Stable Dependencies**
 - Ensure dependencies don't change on every render
 - Use primitive values or memoized objects as dependencies

-**3. Appropriate Use Cases**
-- Functions passed to child components
-- Functions used in dependency arrays of other hooks
-- Event handlers in performance-critical components

-**4. Don't Overuse**
-- Only use when there's a clear performance benefit
-- Profile first to identify actual bottlenecks
-- Simple functions don't need memoization

 The UseCallbackDemo component demonstrates proper useCallback usage and serves as a practical example of preventing unnecessary re-renders in React applications.